 Tibetan Thangka Guardian Deity Pendant — Hand-Painted Tsa-Tsa Amulet for Your Birth Year

-What a Tsa-Tsa Actually Is
+What a Tsa-Tsa Is

 Tsa-tsas are small devotional objects made from clay or resin, pressed into molds and then painted or gilded.
 The tradition goes back over a thousand years in Tibet, where they were placed in shrines, rock crevices, and stupas as offerings.
-A painted tsa-tsa pendant takes that same form and makes it wearable.
-The image on the front is not decorative — it is the full iconographic representation of the deity, painted according to established tradition.
-The colors, hand positions, and attributes each mean something specific.
+The image is a full iconographic representation — the colors, hand positions, and attributes each carry specific meaning.
+These are not mass-printed; under close inspection you can see the brushwork.

-The Eight Guardian Deities — One for Each Birth Year
+The Eight Guardian Deities

 Tibetan astrology assigns a guardian deity to each year in the 12-year cycle.
 Practitioners call these the "Eight Lords of the Birth Year" — eight deities covering twelve animals because two animals share the same guardian.
-The assignment is fixed: the year of birth determines the figure, and that figure is considered a personal protector throughout life.
-Some people wear their guardian deity as a daily reminder of that connection.
-Others keep it as a more occasional piece, worn at significant moments.
+The assignment is fixed: your birth year determines your protector for life.
+The full set includes Manjushri, Samantabhadra, Achala, Vairocana, Mahasthamaprapta, Yellow Jambhala, Green Tara, Four-Armed Avalokitesvara, and Akashagarbha.

 Care